 - Separates the top left chamber (left atrium) from the bottom left chamber (left ventricle).

-- Opens to allow blood to be pumped from the lungs to the left atrium.
+- Opens to allow blood to flow from the left atrium to the left ventricle.

 - Prevents the back flow of blood from the left ventricle to the left atrium.